Tserakvi

-Tserakvi (წერაქვი) is a Georgian Orthodox monastic complex in Kvemo Kartli, Georgia, dating from the 12th-13th century.
-The monument is located near the eponymous village in the Marneuli Municipality, flanked by the Shulaveri river.
+Tserakvi (წერაქვი) is a Georgian Orthodox monastery in the Marneuli Municipality of Kvemo Kartli, Georgia, near the eponymous village, dating from the 12th to 13th centuries.
 The complex includes the churches of the Assumption and of St. George as well as a bell tower, a wine cellar, and fragments of a defensive wall.
 The church of the Assumption is a three-nave hall church and contains a wall inscription from the 15th century.